 - An Agreement contingent on impossible events; u/s 36

-- An Agreement to dan o impossible act; u/s 56
+- An Agreement to an impossible act; u/s 56

-Therefore, after meeting all these elements and criteria an agreement can be called as a contract.
+Therefore, after meeting all these elements and criteria, an agreement can be called a contract.